 If easy-to-understand text is the best way for you to learn, this is the book for you.
 There are images alongside every technique and feature.

-This book will help you find the right place for your mouse-clicks.
-This book is a perfect addition to any photographer’s bookshelf.
+This great photography book will help you find the right place for your mouse-clicks.

 Bonus – Your Camera Manual!